matthewsegovia/MajoranaNeutrinoHunt/README.md

 ## Reproducing the Code
 The data can be downloaded at this [link](https://zenodo.org/records/8257027).
 There are 25 different data files, and this data is not processed.
 In order to extract parameters from the data, download the raw data and run the Master.py script located in the src folder of the repository.
 The src folder also contains a parameter-functions folder with each parameter extraction function separately defined.
 Finally, the Majorana Data that has been processed by the Master.py script can be found in this [Google Drive](https://drive.google.com/drive/folders/1SnmQemcXWPvKvJBmGkd0hSqTQ8gbs0C4?usp=sharing).

+## Data Analysis
+Each folder in the repositiory contains a data model that is either a classification or a regression model.
+The folders contain the code as well as the results of each model.

 ## Further Reading
 [Majorana Demonstrator Data Release Notes](https://arxiv.org/pdf/2308.10856)